 Celtic Pictish Stone at Aberlemno, Scotland ©Robert HillCeltic Pictish Stone at Aberlemno, Scotland©Robert Hill Cover of The Nummo

 This image from a Celtic Pictish stone in Aberlemno shows the image of twin horses with fish tails connecting the image of the horse with the fish.Shannon Dorey, The Nummo, cover In Chinese and Celtic mythology, this image became identified with the dragon.
 Dragon Hill is located in the same area as the Horse of Uffington along with Wayland's Smithy in Oxfordshire.
-I believe that Dragon Hill was used as a resting place for the Nummos' "iron sandal" that emitted fire and allowed them to fly over land.
-You can read more about Dragon Hill in my blog.
+I believe that Dragon Hill was used as a resting place for the Nummo's spaceship or "Smithy" or possibly their "iron sandal" that emitted fire and allowed them to fly over land.

 Engraving based on Great Serpent Mound sketchPublic Domain, https://commons.wikimedia.org/w/index.php?curid=4898160

 Since the fish tailed Nummo were also identified with serpents, I believe that the Serpent Mound located along Ohio Brush Creek in Adams County, Ohio is another depiction of the Nummo.
 The image is thought to represent a serpent eating an egg.
 Some scholars believe that the oval symbolizes the Sun, which would fit with Dogon mythology.Shannon Dorey, The Nummo, cover This represents the swallowing myth that is so much a part of the Dogon religion.
 It indicates the complete regeneration of the Solar System and the loss of our second Sun, which is what the serpent swallowing the Sun represents.
 The Sun also symbolizes an egg in this instance because it is about the end of one creation and the beginning of another.